 - Using a potato ricer, mash until smooth and the two colours are totally mixed, adding the garlic, salt and pepper to taste.

 - Transfer to a large bowl and add the flour, kneading the mixture into a dough.
 (It’s tempting to add less flour as the mixture can look a little dry – don’t do it!)

-- To cook, add all the gnocchi to a large pan of boiling water and cook for 3-5 minutes, until they float to the surface, cook for another 30 seconds and then drain.
+- To cook, add all the gnocchi to a large pan of boiling water.
+When they float to the surface, cook for another 30 seconds and then drain.
 (You may need to do this in two batches.)

-- Serve the gnocchi over a bed of baby leaves.
+- Serve the warm gnocchi scattered over a bed of baby leaves.

 - Add the balsamic mushrooms and drizzle pesto over the plate.
 Enjoy!